nastanford/KnowledgeBase/KnowledgeBase/Weekly Status/Current.md

 ##### HR - Out of State
 - Will start working on building the forms without submitting to the database
-- Request new Database Scheme - hroutofstate
+- Request new Database Scheme - hroutofstate (requested)

 ##### AVD
 - Testing